 Derived either by splitting water molecules or by burning fossil fuels, hydrogen gas is an extremely useful feedstock and a potent energy carrier.
 With widespread applications in industrial processes, fuel cells, and in electricity generation, hydrogen can help decarbonize industry and transportation when it is produced with zero- or low-carbon technology.
 Infrastructure for hydrogen production, transportation, and end-use in Pennsylvania would drive significant job creation and community capital investment across the commonwealth.

-During a 12-month period beginning in 2017 and culminating in 2018, a group of Pennsylvanians representing a wide-ranging set of backgrounds and expertise was convened by Team Pennsylvania Foundation to debate, and ultimately attempt to answer, this question.
+In an earlier iteration of this work, during a 12-month period beginning in 2017 and culminating in 2018, a group of Pennsylvanians representing a wide-ranging set of backgrounds and expertise was convened by Team Pennsylvania Foundation to debate, and ultimately attempt to answer, this question.

-Their work culminates in a document titled Pennsylvania Energy Horizons, which was developed using a world-renowned energy scenarios methodology.
+Their work culminated in a document titled Pennsylvania Energy Horizons, which was developed using a world-renowned energy scenarios methodology.
 The project lays out two plausible and challenging alternative futures called “Rivers” and “Roots” which may provide “strategic foresight” into how the decisions made by Pennsylvania’s policy-makers, business executives, community leaders and politicians today can shape our state’s future.